 What Makes Sammy Run?
 A Trading Assistant Races Up Wall Street

-TC was a hedge fund equities trader when he got a call from an impetuous sell-side trading assistant.
+TC was a hedge fund equities trader when he got a cold call from an impetuous sell-side trading assistant.
 Sammy would cross TC’s path for the next ten years.

 Around 2005 my crew really started hitting our stride on Wall Street.
 Said differently, the whole lot of us were finally making proper money.
 Money may not be the most important thing in the world.
 Sometimes it comes with its own problems.
 There may be diminishing returns to wealth once you have enough in your pocket to live well.
 But a million little nightmares, that might otherwise trip you up, simply disappear when you earn six figures.